-Last week I quietly posted a Gratitude Survey on the home page of company’s intranet.
+Last week I quietly posted a Gratitude Survey on the home page of my company’s intranet.
 Being Thanksgiving week, I thought it might be interesting to invite people to share what they were especially appreciative of (besides some extra time off from work).
-As they days went by, more and more coworkers encountered the survey and the list of entries grew.
+As the days went by, more and more coworkers encountered the survey and the list of entries grew.
 Some were funny, some were poignant; all were obviously heartfelt.

 Expressing gratitude has been found to improve your quality of life in several ways.
 Here are seven scientifically proven benefits of cultivating a sense of gratitude.

 - Gratitude opens the door to more relationships.